BUFFINGTON: How the 'new normal' will look

-Several local leaders gave us their thoughts last week about what they think our community and our nation will look like in six months due to the impact of the COVID-19 virus.
+Several local leaders gave us their thoughts last week about what they think our community and our nation will look like in six months due to the impact of the COVID virus.

 Of course, nobody really knows what will happen; we didn't expect the virus to totally upend our lives six months ago, either.
 Who knew the world would turn upside down overnight?